Some parts of this page may be machine-translated.

 3-3.
 Understanding Human Emotions

-4. Industry-specific Implementation Status of AI
+4. Current Status and Challenges of AI Implementation by Industry

 4-1.
 AI Implementation Status by Industry